Quantum Schubert calculus for smooth Schubert divisors of $F\ell_n$: Introduction

-\textit{It is the right time to develop quantum Schubert calculus for smooth Schubert varieties from various perspectives! }
+In conclusion, we would raise our arms and shout: \begin{quotation} \it It is the right time for a systematic development of quantum Schubert calculus for smooth Schubert varieties from complementary perspectives! \end{quotation}

-This paper is organized as follows.
-In Section 2, we introduce necessary background.
+The paper is organized as follows.
+In Section 2, we introduce the necessary background.
 In Section 3, we derive the ring presentation of $QH^*(X, \bbZ)$ by investigating the quantum differential equations.
-In Section 4, we provide the quantum Monk-Chevalley formula, by investigating the moduli space of stable maps of certain degrees and using curve neighborhood technique for higher degrees.
-Finally in Section 5, we show that the quantum Schubert polynomials for $X$ are the same as that for $F\ell_n$, by using induction based on a transition equation for quantum Schubert polynomials.
+In Section 4, we provide the quantum Monk-Chevalley formula, by investigating the moduli space of stable maps of certain degrees and using the curve neighborhood technique for higher degrees.
+Finally in Section 5, we show that the quantum Schubert polynomials for $X$ coincide with those for $F\ell_n$, by using induction based on a transition equation for quantum Schubert polynomials.